orev7s/quicklauncher/README.md

 ✨ **Global Keyboard Shortcuts** - Launch applications from anywhere with customizable hotkeys
 🚀 **Multiple Apps Per Shortcut** - Launch several applications at once with a single keypress
 🎯 **Custom Naming** - Name your shortcuts like "Development Apps", "Games", etc.
+🎨 **Application Icons** - Visual identification with app icons in the shortcut list
+⚙️ **Command-Line Arguments** - Pass custom arguments to each application
+🛡️ **Run as Administrator** - Launch apps with elevated privileges when needed
+⏱️ **Launch Delay** - Configure delay between launching multiple apps
+🔍 **Hotkey Conflict Detection** - Warns when hotkeys conflict with existing shortcuts
+📤 **Import/Export** - Share or backup your shortcuts configuration
 💾 **Persistent Settings** - Your shortcuts are automatically saved and loaded
 🔔 **System Tray Integration** - Runs quietly in the background
 ⚡ **Lightweight** - Minimal resource usage